Back to MLP: A Simple Baseline for Human Motion Prediction: Our Approach:

 \subsection{Discrete Cosine Transform~(DCT)}

-We use the Discrete Cosine Transform~(DCT) to encode temporal information, which is proven to be beneficial for human motion prediction~\cite{mao2019learning,mao2020history,ma2022progressively}.
-More precisely, given an input motion sequence of $T$ frames, the DCT matrix $\mathbf{D} \in \mathbf{R}^{T \times T}$ can be calculated as:
+We adopt the DCT transformation to encode temporal information, which is proven to be beneficial for human motion prediction~\cite{mao2019learning,mao2020history,ma2022progressively}.
+More precisely, given an input motion sequence of $T$ frames, the DCT matrix $\mathbf{D} \in \mathbb{R}^{T \times T}$ can be calculated as: